Over the centuries, many words from foreign languages were incorporated into the Japanese language, especially from the Chinese and English languages.

 Loan words are often heavily Japanized in various ways (see below), which is a complicating factor not only for students of the Japanese language but also for Japanese students of foreign languages:

-- The meanings of some loan words do not correspond with the words' original meanings: e.g. "manshon" from the English "mansion" means "condominium".
+- The meanings of some loan words do not correspond with the words' original meanings: e.g. "manshon" from the English "mansion" means "apartment".

 - And finally, some "loan words" are actually Japanese creations rather than loan words.
 For example, "salaryman" is a Japanese word for a typical Japanese company worker, while the "walkman" even found its way back into English dictionaries.